9dots/devy/devy-blue/escape-game.md

     - Return a string
 - [ ] **Hidden items**
   - Add items to the game that are hidden at the beginning and that are only revealed when one of the other items in the room is inspected.
-	- Skills required:
+  - *Skills required:*
     - Setting object properties (bracket notation)
     - Accessing object properties (bracket notation)
     - Conditionals (if/else)
 - [ ] **View inventory**
-  - The user should be able to use the ‘inventory’ command to look at what is currently being held in their inventory
+  - The user should be able to use the ‘inventory’ command to look at what is currently being held in their inventory.
-	- Skills required:
+  - *Skills required:*
     - Return an object
 - [ ] **Use Items**
   - The user should be able to use the item if it exists in their inventory.
-  - Skills required:
+  - *Skills required:*
     - Accessing object properties (bracket notation)
     - Conditionals (if/else)
     - Return a string
 - [ ] **Teleport**
   - In certain rooms, the user should be able to use the teleport command to move to another room that is not adjacent to it.
-  - Skills required:
+  - *Skills required:*
     - Set a new value in an existing variable
     - Accessing object properties (bracket notation)
     - Conditionals (if/else)